heig-vd-dai-course/heig-vd-dai-course/10-docker-and-docker-compose/COURSE_MATERIAL.md

 previous files created with File Browser, just as before, using the image you have published on GitHub Container Registry!

-### Run a container with Docker Compose

-In this section, you will run the same container with Docker Compose.

-A Docker Compose file is a YAML file that describes the services that make up your application.
-It can be used to run a single container or multiple containers.

-The Docker Compose file is easier to read and re-use than pure Docker commands.

-The Docker Compose file is named `docker-compose.yml` by default.
-You can use the `-f` option to specify a different file name.

 ### Use the published image with Docker Compose

 In this section, you will run the same container with Docker Compose.